 It is agreed that an assessment of the appeal site for its arboricultural merit and any impacts arising was undertaken in accordance with British Standard 5837 (2012) ‘Trees in Relation to Design, Demolition and Construction – Recommendations’.

-It is agreed that to facilitate the vehicular access into the site and to achieve the internal road layout will require the loss of limited sections from six hedgerows, namely H1, H2, H5, H11, H12 and H15 of the Arboricultural Assessment (CDXX) and there would be very limited overall arboricultural impact arising from these losses.
+It is agreed that to facilitate the vehicular access into the site and to achieve the internal road layout will require the loss of limited sections from six hedgerows, namely H1, H2, H5, H11, H12 and H15 of the Arboricultural Assessment (CD10.3) and there would be very limited overall arboricultural impact arising from these losses.
 There is extensive landscaping, including planting of new and replacement hedgerows as part of the Green Infrastructure proposals to be designed as part of a future RMA, all of which can be secured through a condition.

-It is agreed that there are no veteran or ancient trees are present on site.
+It is agreed that there are no veteran or ancient trees are present on site, in accordance with the definitions in Section 2.6 above.

 It is agreed that except for the above losses, no further tree removal would be necessary to facilitate the appeal proposals.

 It is agreed that the proposals are in Outline with all matters to be reserved for a future application, except for the means of access.
-At a Reserved Matters stage, the use of suitably worded planning condition(s) can ensure that tree protection for all retained trees will be approved by the Council prior to any commencement of construction work on site as requested by the County Arboriculturist.
+At a Reserved Matters stage and also in relation to construction of the access included within the appeal proposals, the use of suitably worded planning condition(s) can ensure that tree protection for all retained trees and hedgerows will be approved by the Council prior to any commencement of construction work on site as requested by the County Arboriculturist.